BMBIT-oss/PAI_WIKI/HomeAssistant.md

 }
 ```

-2. Download [MQTT Explorer](http://mqtt-explorer.com/) and remove all topics under `homeassistant/alarm_control_panel`.
-There is a button for bulk remove.
+2. Download [MQTT Explorer](http://mqtt-explorer.com/).
+It has a button for bulk remove topics.
+3. Remove all topics under `homeassistant/alarm_control_panel/<panel_serial_number>`.
+4. Remove all topics under `homeassistant/binary_sensor/<panel_serial_number>`

-3. Restart PAI to populate `homeassistant/alarm_control_panel` again.
+5. Restart PAI to populate `homeassistant/alarm_control_panel` again.
-4. Restart HomeAssistant to reset discovered results.
+6. Restart HomeAssistant to reset discovered results.
 Maybe you will need to remove MQTT Integration and add it again.